-- Having sleep disorders such as obstructive sleep apnea or restless leg syndrome.
+- Sleep disorders like obstructive sleep apnea or restless leg syndrome (RLS).

-- During stressful periods, such as financial concerns, a job change, fights with your partner or pregnancy.
+- During stressful periods, such as financial concerns, a job change, fights with a partner, or pregnancy.

-- During traumatic experiences, such as a serious accident, loss of a loved one or witnessing a distressing event.
+- During traumatic experiences, such as a severe accident, losing a loved one, or witnessing a distressing event.

-- Suffering from post-traumatic stress disorder (PTSD).
+- Post-traumatic stress disorder (PTSD).
 Nightmares are common among first response workers such as firefighters, paramedics, and police, as well as war veterans.

 - Having mild head injuries.

-In addition to putting your fears into perspective, the following can also lead to positive outcomes when you’re trying to sleep.
+In addition to putting your fears into perspective, the following can have positive outcomes:

-- Inhale deeply, contracting one muscle group, such as your upper thighs for 5-10 seconds.
+- Inhale deeply, contracting one muscle group (such as your thighs) for 5-10 seconds.